 The outward appearance：KASAGI Yasuyuki / Grand gallery：KASAGI Yasuyuki / Exhibition room：TANAKA Yuichiro

-Business Hour10:00-18:00 (admission until 17:30) Closed on Thursdays and New Year's holidays
+Business Hour10:00-18:00 (Last admission until 17:30) Closed on Thursdays and New Year holidays

 Article on this spot

-The Tokyo Sky Tree® shape was born here! `` Shape with sled '' released at once(TOP image) Shape with sled-1 (1978) Collection of Museum of Contemporary Art Tokyo ©Sumikawa Kiichi A World of Art to ･･･Yokohama Museum of Art2020.02.26
+The shape of Tokyo Sky Tree® was born here!
+"Sledge forms" released(TOP image) Shape with sled-1 (1978) Museum of Contemporary Art Tokyo ©Sumikawa Kiichi A world of art that you can see a ･･･Yokohama Museum of Art2020.02.26